 We work with a wide range of employers, including law firms, judges, businesses, government agencies, and public interest organizations.
 Our law students are interested in both traditional and nontraditional legal internships, as well as entrepreneurial opportunities where they can employ their analytical abilities, research and writing skills, and sound judgment.

 You can connect with law students and graduates in a number of ways.
-Our students are currently seeking Spring 2015, Summer 2015, and post graduate opportunities.
+Our students are currently seeking Summer 2015, Fall 2015, and post graduate opportunities.
 We are happy to assist you with:

 Employers can also connect with our students by: